brunzefb/TddHelper/README.md

 TddHelper
 =========

-A Visual Studio Addin that helps jump TabGroups
+A Visual Studio Addin that helps with Test Driven Development.
+Current plans are to enable jumping between tabgroups and to easily switch from the test code to the class under test and vice-versa.